egrabska/phenology_Sentinel2/readme.md

 The second script, **GAM_modelling.R** allows to only calculate LSP based on GAM modelling (without SOS detection) for the whole analyzed period.
+The example results for two species (BRZ is silver birch and DB is oak):

 ![](gam_modelling.jpeg)